-- Do not use your checks before the “Not Good Before” date or after the “Not Good After” date.
+- Do not use your benefits before the “Not Good Before” date or after the “Not Good After” date.

-- Buy only the food printed on your check.
+- Buy only the food listed in your WIC benefits.

-- Separate your food items by check and from non‐WIC foods.
-Each WIC check must be rung up separately by the store clerk.
+- Separate your food items by WIC and non‐WIC foods.

 - Baby food fruits and vegetables and baby food meats are listed on the check by number of jars.
 Multi‐packs of baby food jars are allowed.
 Each jar in the multi‐pack will be counted as 1 jar.
 For example, a 2‐pack = 2 jars.